Frequently asked questions

 Key recovery and access

-HASHWallet comes with two additional cards named Seed Cards.
-When the device is first initialized, it will pair with the seed cards via NFC, so these will store a Recovery Seed.
+HASHWallet comes with two additional cards named Recovery Cards.
+When the device is first initialized, it will pair with the Recovery Cards via NFC, so these will store a Recovery Seed.
 Also, during this set-up process the card will generate a Recovery Key, which will be stored on the eSignus Vault.
-In case of losing the device, simply purchase a new HASHWallet and recover the keys from one of the Seed cards and the Recovery Key.
+In case of losing the device, simply purchase a new HASHWallet and recover the keys from one of the Recovery Cards and the Recovery Key.

 In the rare event that eSignus ceases to operate, there would be a period where HASHWallet users could download their Recovery Key and store it by themselves.